-Vanuatu is an island nation located in the South Pacific, featuring stunning scenery and outstanding diving opportunities.
-While the country enjoys warm weather year-round, it also is in a danger zone for typhoons and earthquakes.
-It is a tax haven, for most intent and purposes, with no personal and business income taxes.
-Its very accessible economic citizenship program makes it an appealing second passport option for those with limited visa-free travel opportunities, and those looking to diversify.
-In this article, I review the program, explain how to apply and explore long-term considerations.
+Vanuatu, an island nation in the South Pacific, boasts breathtaking scenery and exceptional diving experiences.
+Although blessed with warm weather all year round, it lies within a danger zone for typhoons and earthquakes.
+Vanuatu, a tax haven for most intent and purposes, offers an accessible economic citizenship program, aimed primarily at individuals seeking a second passport for visa-free travel and diversification.
+In this article, I examine the program, explain the application process, and explore long-term considerations.

 Some background

-Vanuatu has been settled for thousands of years by the Melanesian people, a group distinct from the Polynesians who settled most of the South Pacific.
-The first Europeans to discover Vanuatu were the Spanish, in 1606.
-Nearly three hundred years of mainly light contact later, the islands became an Anglo-French condominium and things stayed that way until 1980 when Vanuatu regained independence.
+For thousands of years, Vanuatu has been inhabited by the Melanesian people, a group distinct from the Polynesians who settled most of the South Pacific.
+The Spanish discovered Vanuatu in 1606, and after nearly three centuries of minimal contact, it became an Anglo-French condominium.
+Vanuatu regained its independence in 1980.

 Today, Vanuatu is a representative democracy with regular elections and a stable government.
-Unfortunately, it also is a country facing significant challenges, including extreme poverty, qualified labor shortages and the effects of climate change, especially rising sea levels.
-These challenges have played a significant role in the creation of the country’s economic citizenship program, the first of its kind in the Pacific region.
+However, the country faces significant challenges, including extreme poverty, qualified labor shortages, and the effects of climate change, particularly rising sea levels.
+These challenges contributed to the development of the country’s economic citizenship program – the first of its kind in the Pacific region.

 Economic citizenship

-You can find the current donation amounts and the application forms directly on the government website.
+Current donation amounts and application forms are available government website.

 As a Vanuatu citizen, you will be authorized to carry a Vanuatu passport.
 It grants visa-free access to a surprising number of countries, including the UK, all Schengen countries, Russia, Hong Kong, Singapore, Thailand, Malaysia and more.

-Because Vanuatu is a member of the Francophonie, with French as an official language, the citizenship can be used as part of the instant French citizenship hack.
+Vanuatu’s membership in the Francophonie and French as an official language enable its citizenship to be used for the instant French citizenship hack.

 As mentioned earlier in the article, there are no personal and business income taxes in Vanuatu.
 This makes the citizenship very attractive from a tax optimization standpoint.